-The fruit and sherry mixture tastes quite sweet so there is no need to add any extra sugar!
-I only added a little sugar to the pastry and sprinkled some on top of these crescent rolls.
+The fruit, orange juice and sherry mixture tastes quite sweet so there is no need to add any extra sugar in this rugelach recipe!
+I only added a little sugar to the pastry and sprinkled some on top of the rogaliki.
 Which I think is quite good considering this is dessert!

 - For the filling:

-- 1/2 cup each sultanas, currants and prunes (pitted, chopped)
+- 1/2 cup each: sultanas, currants and prunes (pitted, chopped)

-- 80 ml cream sherry
+- 60 ml cream sherry

 - Juice of 1 orange

-- Zest of 1 small lemon
+- Zest of 1 lemon

 - For the dough:

-- 280 g flour
+- 240 g flour

-- 80 g butter (cold), cubed
+- 140 g butter cold, cubed

-- 2 egg yolks (reserve the egg whites)
+- 2 egg yolks, reserve the egg whites

-- Combine all the filling ingredients (except the lemon zest) and set aside for 2 hours (give it a stir every now and again).
+Combine all the filling ingredients (except the lemon zest) and set aside for 2 hours (give it a stir every now and again).
 Place the mixture in a saucepan, cover, bring to boil and simmer for about 13 minutes, stirring occasionally.
 Remove from the heat, add the lemon zest, stir and set aside to cool.
 Mash up a bit with a large spoon to make the mixture more sticky.

-- Cut the dough into strips, about 8 cm wide, then cut triangles along the length of each strip (see the photo).
+Cut the dough into strips, about 8 cm wide, then cut triangles along the length of each strip (see the photo).
 Gather up any unused bits of dough and combine with the remaining dough.

-- Place a small amount of the filling in the middle of each triangle and form crescents (see the photos).
+Place a small amount of the filling in the middle of each triangle and form crescents (see the photos).
 Fold one end of the triangle over the filling, then turn the other ends in towards each other.

 Place 1 tablespoon of granulated sugar in a saucer and put the egg whites in a bowl.
 Dip the top of each rugelach in the egg whites mixture and then the sugar and place on the baking tray.
 Bake for 20 minutes (you are likely to have 2 batches so while one batch is in the oven work on the second batch).
 Remove from the oven and let cool a little before serving.